The Benefits of Literature in Education

 What is English Literature?

-Writing essays is an important and beneficial skill to have because it involves carrying out independent research to back up statements, use varied vocabulary and develop a strong line of argument.
+Writing is an important and beneficial skill to have because it involves carrying out independent research to back up statements, use varied vocabulary and develop a strong line of argument.

 How can parents help?

-Parents can help their children to appreciate literature by reading with them from a young age.
 You could create a cosy little reading corner somewhere in your home, equipped with a range of books by different authors, to encourage your child to read more frequently.

 Do they think they’ll read something else by the same author?
 Would they recommend the book to a friend?